kubernetes/website/docs/getting-started-guides/ubuntu/validation.md

 ---

 {% capture overview %}
-This page will outline how to ensure that a Juju deployed Kubernetes cluster has stood up correctly and is ready to accept workloads.
+This page will outline how to ensure that a Juju-deployed Kubernetes cluster has stood up correctly and is ready to accept workloads.
 {% endcapture %}